reevafaisal/weather_predictions/README.md

 **Conclusion:** Moving forward, for any analysis concerning anomalies, we will use the Z-Score method for temperature and the Isolation Forest for precipitation to ensure reliable and accurate anomaly detection.

-Note: The extreme variations in `Temperature` and `Precipitation` are depicted in the [spatial analysis](./index.html#spatial-analysis) section of the report.
+Note: The extreme variations in `Temperature` and `Precipitation` are depicted in the [Spatial Analysis](./index.html#spatial-analysis) section of the report.

 ### Framing a Prediction Problem